ryanleejeon/ABE-516-Project/README.md

 I want to find keywords that are used in the Indeed.com and ISU ABE course catalogue:
   - I will be using the Indeed.com homepage for my career keyword data.
   - I will also be using the ISU ABE course catalogue for my course key word data.
-  - I would also like to use the course catalogue for other top ABE schools (Purdue and Cornell)

 ## 3. Exploring the data:
 My plan is to use a variety of webscraping functions (beautiful soup, nltk, requests) to explore what kind of data I can obtain from the two websites.
 Then, using nltk, I will be able to use seaborn to plot the frequencies of each keyword

+I would also be interested in plotting the job locations by state- sort of like how COVID cases are mapped on the US map

 #### Auxilliary Function(s):